 (c) Horizontal Zone.
-Established at 150 feet above the airport elevation or at a height of 1.203 feet above mean sea level.
+Established at 150 feet above the airport elevation.

+(i) For the Packwood Airport, at a height of 1.203 feet above mean sea level.

+(ii) For the Ed Carlson Memorial Field Airport, at a height of 525 feet above mean sea level.

+(iii) For the Chehalis-Centralia Airport, at a height of 324 feet above mean sea level.

 (d) Conical Zone.

-Slopes 20 feet outward for each foot upward (20:1) for 4,000 feet beginning at the periphery of the horizontal zone and at 150 feet above the airport elevation and extending to a height of 350 feet above the airport elevation.
+(i) For the Packwood Airport, slopes 20 feet outward for each foot upward (20:1) for 4,000 feet beginning at the periphery of the horizontal zone and at 150 feet above the airport elevation and extending to a height of 350 feet above the airport elevation.
 [Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1129 § 4, 1993]

+(ii) For the Ed Carlson Memorial Field and Chehalis-Centralia Airports, slopes 34 feet outward for each foot upward (34:1) for 4,000 feet beginning at the periphery of the horizontal zone and at 150 feet above the airport elevation and extending to a height of 350 feet above the airport elevation.

 17.80.050 Use restrictions.

 (1) Notwithstanding any other provisions of this chapter, no use may be made of land or water within any zone established by this chapter in such a manner as to create electrical interference with navigational signals or radio communication between the airport and aircraft, make it difficult for pilots to distinguish between airport lights and others, result in glare in the eyes of pilots using the airport, impair visibility in the vicinity of the airport, create bird strike hazards, or otherwise in any way endanger or interfere with the landing, takeoff, or maneuvering of aircraft intending to use the airport.

-(2) Uses within the mapped areas (see Map 82 at LCC 17.200.020(82)) shall be consistent with RCW 36.70A.547 to discourage the siting of incompatible uses adjacent to public aviation airports.
+(2) Uses within the mapped areas shall be consistent with RCW 36.70A.547 to discourage the siting of incompatible uses adjacent to public aviation airports.

 (a) The mapped area is the minimum area necessary to protect general airport activities.